pcmichaud/micro/source/invest.rst

 Source: `RSI Survey on Retirement Savings Vehicles <https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP2/UTJDYA>`_, Quebec and Ontario age 35-55.
 This extract contains data from 1305 respondents with positive savings in RRSP, TFSA or other taxable accounts.
 Here only those with no stocks are included.

 An important problem with this explanation is that participation costs cannot explain sub-optimal allocation to risky assets conditional on participating.
+Overall, while appealing, participation costs are a bit of a black box explanation for non-participation and not a good explanation for weights observed in the data.

 Ambiguity Aversion
 ~~~~~~~~~~~~~~~~~~

 Turns out few of us know the distribution of returns and there is uncertainty about that distribution, in particular prospectively.
 The Ellsberg paradox shows that subjects dislike ambiguity, or the fact that probability distributions over states of the world are uncertain.
 When this happens, an action that involves an increase in ambiguity about the distribution of wealth will be of low value to that investor.

-Here is how the Ellsberg paradox is shown.
+Here is how the Ellsberg paradox was shown.
 An urn consist 90 balls.
 30 are red.
 The other 60 are either black or white.
 The proportion of white and black balls is not know.
 We ask you to make a choice between these lotteries:

 =========== ===== ===== =======
 Lotteries   red   black white